1877 SAFA season: Round 1

-FOOTBALL. — ADELAIDES V. BANKERS will be played on the Old Adelaide Ground, near tbe Adelaide Bridge, To-morrow (Saturday), May 5.
+FOOTBALL. — ADELAIDES V. BANKERS will be played on the Old Adelaide Ground, near the Adelaide Bridge, Tomorrow (Saturday), May 5.
 Play will commence at 2.30 sharp.
 Adelaides in colored, Bankers in white jerseys.

 Teams for the first games played on 12 May were advertised on the day as follows:

 Football matches will be played this afternoon between the Kensington and Port Adelaide clubs on the Kensington Oval, and Adelaide v.
 Bankers on the Adelaide ground, North Park Lands.
 A color match will also be played on the grounds of the South Park Club.

 The names of the Adelaide Club players are Messrs.
 M. Acraman, F. A. Bleechmore, G. Butterworth, W. Cate, Canaway, W. E. Dalton, A.Fesenmeyer, H. and C. Hughes, Morgan, Poole, A. and D. C.Scott, R. N.Twopeny, Wyatt, and Jas, Jno., and E. B. Young.